giovanni0918/react-component-catalog/README.md

 # React Component Catalog
-My React component library.
-Designed to organize, test, and maintain the stateless functional components I use across all my React apps.
+A React component library.
+Designed to organize, test, and maintain some of the UI components I use in my React apps.

+## Due for an update

 ## Demo
 View the Catalog: [https://giovanni-orlando.com/react-component-catalog/](https://giovanni-orlando.com/react-component-catalog/)